 So the first benefit that most people are drawn to is the lower price per ton of bulk wood pellets.
 However, there are other benefits to bulk wood pellet deliveries.

 Moving from a gas or oil heating system to a wood pellet stove or boiler can be a shock to some people.
-Especially if they are told that every day they have to pick up one of more plastic bags of wood pellets and empty them into a hopper.
+Especially if they are told that every day they have to pick up one or more plastic bags of wood pellets and empty them into a hopper.
 Just a few decades ago this would not have seemed a strange concept, especially for those who used coal as their heating fuel.
 However, in the 21st century, there is a minimum level of convenience that most people expect.

 Reducing Plastic Waste

-Reduced Cost per Ton of Wood Pellets
+Reducing The Cost Per Ton of Wood Pellets

 Typically with bulk deliveries, you are able to get a reduced price per ton compared to bagged wood pellets of between 25-50%.
-Now, the price you can get often depends on what size of delivery you are willing to accept.
+Now, the price you can get often depends on what size/volume of delivery you are willing to accept.
 For instance, there is usually (depending on the supplier) a drop in price over a certain number of tons.
 For instance, our last delivery of bulk wood pellets dropped by a further £20 per ton as we were able to accept over 8 tonnes.
 Therefore this leads to an important point.
 To get the lowest price per ton for bulk wood pellets you really want to install the largest silo you reasonably can.

-More Resilience to Supply and Demand Issues
+Being Resilient to Supply and Demand Issues

 Surplus Bulk Deliveries